Central African Forest Initiative (CAFI)

 • Sufficient financial resources are allocated to adequately implement and follow up the gender perspective.

-As of December 2020, however, only 17% of CAFI-funded programmes include gender issues in their design and have budgeted, mobilised expertise and reported how women, men and marginalised groups will be affected differently by – and approached to participate in – programme activities.
-An additional 78% of programmes meet at least one of these criteria.
+As of December 2023, as detailed in its annual report, however, on average over five years only a quarter of CAFI-funded programmes include gender issues in their design and have budgeted, mobilised expertise and reported how women, men and marginalised groups will be affected differently by – and approached to participate in – programme activities, thus being considered gender-responsive.
+The remaining three quarters of programmes met at least one of these criteria.

 Indigenous Peoples – CAFI does not have a formal Indigenous Peoples policy.
 However, CAFI requires its participants to respect the principles set out in Annex 4 of the CAFI Fund Terms of Reference: